TOGETHER WE CARE

 How can I be referred to Eleos Clinic?

-Eleos Clinic accepts referrals from all families and professionals working with children or young people.
+Eleos Clinic accepts referrals from all families and professionals working with children and young people.
 This may include the GP, school, colleges, universities or other partners (therapists, doctors or other clincicians).
 A referral letter is recommended by the GP if possible, to share what other medical issues are present, treatments received and whether there are any medications prescribed or allergies.

 How do I contact someone at the clinic?